zond/god/README.md

 # TODO

 * Web interface
- * Make it easy to decode the returned base64, OR make the returned items encode []byte as regular strings
+ * Make it easy to decode the returned base64
  * Add links to documentation.
 * Quality
  * Code review